solidzone/mailmeteor-landing/mail-merge-gmail.md

 The top 5 benefits of mail merge from Gmail are:

 1. **A mail merge is simple**.
-A mail merge integrated with Google use tools you are already familiar with (Gmail and Google Sheets).
-You can start sending your first emails in minutes.
+You can start sending your first emails in minutes because a mail merge relies on tools you are already familiar with (Gmail and Google Sheets).
 2. **A mail merge is time-saving**.
-The tedious days of writing each email individually is over.
 A mail merge completely removes the friction of writing emails to multiple recipients.
 3. **A mail merge is personalized**.
-A Gmail mail merge will make your recipients feel unique when compared to an email blast from an email marketing platform.
+A Gmail mail merge will make your recipients feel unique when compared to an email blast from an email marketing platform such as Mailchimp or SendGrid.
 4. **A mail merge is affordable**.
 Most mail merge solutions for Gmail will provide a free version.
-The pricing options will be much less expensive than emailing platforms, like Mailchimp or Sendgrid.
+The pricing options will be much less expensive than emailing platforms.
 5. **A mail merge is better for email deliverability**.
 Your emails have more chances to be read and responded to.
 That’s because emails are sent directly from Gmail servers, ensuring high email deliverability.

 ![Mail merge benefits](/assets/img/blog/mail-merge-gmail/mail-merge-benefits.png)